ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-mesh-deployment.md

 ### Results
 {: #hcxclient-vcs-mesh-deployment-sitepair-results}

-The Site Pairing is registered and displayed on the UI.
+The Site Pairing is registered and displayed on the user interface.

 ## Creating HCX on-premises profiles
 {: #hcxclient-vcs-mesh-deployment-profiles}